rumarlon/comfyui-google-genmedia-custom-nodes/README.md

 If you are running your own(local) ComfyUI installation, you will need to install the custom nodes and authenticate to Google Cloud as an user or a Service Account.
 See [installation](##usage) section for details.

+## Pricing
+All the custom nodes provided with this repo use Vertex AI APIs to generate content and hence, Vertex AI pricing is applied to each API call.
+See [Vertex AI Pricing](https://cloud.google.com/vertex-ai/generative-ai/pricing) for the model that you want to use.

+Note : If you store the content in Google Cloud Storage using these custom nodes, refer to [Google Cloud Storage pricing](https://cloud.google.com/storage/pricing?e=48754805&hl=en).

 ## Installing the Google Generative Media custom nodes